-As a member of CMU's Faculty, you have access to a number of drives.
-Drives are basically folders on network file servers and are safe places to store and share information.
-These drives include:
+As a member of CMU's Faculty, you have access to several file storage options:

-• OneDrive
+• Microsoft OneDrive

-Not to be confused with personal OneDrive accounts, this drive allows you to share and work on Office documents from anywhere.
-This drive is NOT approved for student records.
+• Not to be confused with personal OneDrive accounts, all users are created a Microsoft OneDrive account with their UserID that provides 1TB of cloud storage to share and work on documents/files from anywhere online.
 Please be aware of student privacy issues if you use OneDrive to share and synchronize files.